Vocabulary and language development in children at 4-5 years

 Developing conversation and storytelling

-But your child will also be better at seeing things from other people’s points of view, so she might add useful background information in conversation.
+But your child will also be better at seeing things from other people’s points of view, so they might add useful background information in conversation.
 For example, ‘I went to Max’s and we had cake and Max is from my preschool’.